pengsihua2023/HIV-1-M-SPBEnv/README.md

 | D | 100 (25) | K |100 (1)|
 | F1 | 100 (13) | L |100 (1) |
 #### ** 100 (11): The number in bracket is the original sample data.
 In this case the sample size of augmentation data set is 100-11=89.
+## Citation
+Sihua Peng, Ming Zhang.
+HIV-SPBEnv: Type 1 HIV/AIDS 12 subtype prediction based on Autoencoder network with self-attention and a new DNA sequence data augmentation strategy.
+(Manuscript to be submitted)
+## Contact
+If you have any questions, please feel free to contact Sihua Peng (Email: Sihua.Peng@uga.edu) or Ming Zhang (Email: mzhang01@uga.edu).

+Pull requests are highly welcomed!